Agricultural Leases: An Overview

 The agriculture sector relies heavily on leases for land and equipment to meet the needs of farmers.
 With absentee ownership of farmland growing in the United States, farmers and ranchers lease many of the acres they farm and graze today.
 Because both private parties and governmental entities may enter into a leasing arrangement, the complexity and scope of these contracts can vary substantially.

-Even though leases may vary in form, a lease is a contract that is implied through the parties’ actions, expressed through a written document or created through oral communications.
+Even though leases may vary in form, a lease is a contract that may be implied through the parties’ actions, expressed through a written document, or created through oral communications.
 In a lease, the landlord operates as the lessor and the tenant as the lessee.
 In most states, statutes dealing with landlord-tenant law will apply to these agricultural leases.
 Many states have adopted provisions in their landlord-tenant laws that apply specifically to agriculture, such as providing for a landlord’s lien on crops when the tenant fails to pay the rent.

 In order to form a valid lease, the parties must typically include the following elements in their agreement: (1) the extent and boundary of the property to be leased; (2) a definite term that the lease will run; and (3) a definite rental rate.
 Stated more simply, a proper lease will generally describe the parties, the property, the rental rate, and the length of time it will run.

 Leases are not merely instruments allowing farmers and ranchers to gain use of certain assets.
-Leases may be granted to take advantage of the land’s usefulness for certain activities.
+Leases may also be granted to take advantage of the land’s usefulness for certain activities.
 Landowners may grant a lease to an oil and gas company for the development of minerals under their property.
 Wind companies may seek leases for the development of wind energy on the land.
 In addition, a farmer or rancher may lease portions of their land for hunting or other recreational uses.
 For more discussion related to leased hunting and recreational uses of land, please visit the Landowner Liability Reading Room.

 Written Leases Versus Oral Leases